casasin/htools3_extension/docs/_glyphs/metrics/set-margins.md

 : optionally use the beam to set the margins

 y beam
-: define the vertical position of the beam
+: define the y position of the beam

 apply
 : set margins in the selected glyphs